Retina heroRetina hero

 01·04

-Medication & monitoring (early)
+Medication & monitoring

-In early non-proliferative stages we keep blood sugar and pressure under tight control, with fundus exams every 3-6 months.
+In early non-proliferative stages we keep blood sugar and pressure under tight control, with regular fundus exams every 3-6 months.

 Laser (pan-retinal photocoagulation)